 This digital mic signal is then sent out of the audio interface to a connected computer or digital mixer.

 The digital mixing/routing software is where things get really interesting.
-An inputted microphone signal can be sent to multiple channels within the software; get recorded, and be played back through the same interface.
+An inputted microphone signal can be sent to multiple channels within the software.
+It can be recorded and played back through the same interface.

 The same digital cable (USB, Firewire, Thunderbolt, etc.) that carried the mic signal to the computer will carry digital audio out of the computer.
 This outputted digital audio is then passed through digital-to-analog converters before being sent out of the interface’s outputs.